urban-tep/DDF-SDD/source/computational/dlr-pc/Operating.rst

  * The Operating provides an email interface
  * The Operating uses the issue tracking interface of the Portal
- * The Operating uses the online data access interfaces of other proessing centres (to exchange datasets or processors)
+ * The Operating uses the online data access interfaces of the BC Processing center to exchange processors and/or replicate EO Data

-The internal interfaces within the BC processing centre used by Operating are:
+The internal interfaces within the DLR processing centre used by Operating are:

- * The scripting and configuration interfaces of the Ingestion and Processing Control
+ * Registering and maintaing necessary production users in DLR Infrastructure
- * HDFS and NFS interfaces of the HDFS EO Data and Processing Storage for data management, installation of processors, change of access rights
+ * Control and Monitor production systems and all components
- * Versioning interface of Configuration and Processor Repository
+ * Shell access to all relevant machines in the DLR Geofarm and DLR Calvalus
- * NFS interface of Online Data Access for user support, exchange with other processing centres, and data management of the staging area
+ * Access to internal Dockerhub to version and deploy thematic processors
- * Monitoring and control interfaces, log files etc. of all components
+ * Rights management on all TEP Urban relevant storage

 Requirements for the design of BC Urban TEP Operating
 -----------------------------------------------------